 Minor Tactics traits improve your revival and healing capabilities.
 Most builds use the same major traits combination: Empowered, Empower Allies and Powerful Synergy.
 This way you get as much direct damage bonuses as possible.
 Some other possibilities are Burning Arrows for longbow users and Vigorous Shouts for extra healing in more supportive setups.

 Discipline - most importantly, it improves Banner usage.
-At the same time it synergizes well with weapon swapping, accelerates the adrenaline gain and empowers axes as well as burst skills.
+At the same time, it synergizes well with weapon swapping, accelerates the adrenaline gain and empowers axes as well as burst skills.
 This specialization is a must-have for every Bannerslave build, but it’s also used with many other setups.

 All of its minor traits are related to the weapon-swap mechanic.
 They make it so this activity generates adrenaline and might*.
-In the first major trait slot basically everybody goes for Warrior’s Sprint fot the extra mobility, in the second slot Doubled Standards are great for Banner-heavy builds, while Brawler’s Recovery removes conditions when you swap weapons.
+In the first major trait slot basically everybody goes for Warrior’s Sprint for the extra mobility, in the second slot Doubled Standards are great for Banner-heavy builds, while Brawler’s Recovery removes conditions when you swap weapons.
 Axe Mastery works great in the last position for dual-wielding axes setup for additional ferocity.
-Burst Mastery empowers your burst skills and makes them refund a part of the adrenaline cost, so you might consider taking it it too.
+Burst Mastery empowers your burst skills and makes them refund a part of the adrenaline cost, so you might consider taking it too.

 *might – a boon that increases both the direct and condition damage

 Berserker – this elite specialization has been introduced to the game with the Heart of Thorns expansion.
-It provides you with the access to torches and introduces a new mechanic called Berserk Mode along with rage skills and the primal bursts.
-It’s used in multiple Warrior builds, including Power DPS, Condi DPS and Bannerslaves.
+It provides you with access to torches and introduces a new mechanic called Berserk Mode along with rage skills and the primal bursts.
+It’s used in multiple Warrior builds, including Power DPS, Condi DPS, and Bannerslaves.

 The minor traits of this spec are connected to the Berserk Mode and give you more movement speed and damage as you enter it.
 There are two most popular ways of choosing your major traits.
 If you want to focus on power, go for Smash Brawler, Blood Reaction and Bloody Roar, it will make you stay in Berserk Mode as long as possible and deal more damage when it’s active.
-The condition setup is: Last Blaze, Heat the Soul and King of Fires.
+The condition setup is: The last Blaze, Heat the Soul and King of Fires.
 These traits synergize with each other to make you inflict as much burning as possible and to deal the most damage with it.

 Spellbreaker – the second expansion – Path of Fire brought another elite spec for every profession.
 For Warriors - it’s Spellbreaker.
 This specialization enables you to wield daggers, use meditation skills and has access to a brand new class mechanic called Full Counter.
 It’s a burst skill that allows you to absorb an attack, immune the incoming damage and counter attack the mobs around you.
-The Elite specs happens to be quite strong and popular, this one is no exception.
+The Elite specs happen to be quite strong and popular, this one is no exception.
 Spellbreaker is mostly used in power DPS builds, but it also provides a lot of survivability.